Check out my custom vibration dampener

 However, despite the convenience of a two-in-one solution, many players prefer to purchase a quality compression sleeve and tennis elbow brace separately.

-Not only does it give you a more comprehensive selection of products to choose from, but you gain added flexibility over the placement of the elbow brace and the ability to use them separately when desired.
+Not only does it give you a more comprehensive selection of products to choose from, but you also gain added flexibility over the placement of the elbow brace and the ability to use them separately when desired.

 Using them Separately